Olpe, Germany: Youth parliament

 The Jugendparlament has existed since late 2005.
 It represents youth's interests with the goal of developing proposals for improving the situation for children in Olpe and of suggesting measures to be taken, so that the town's council and administration can be more strongly responsive to children's and youths’ wishes.

 The youth parliament currently consists of 25 members, each elected for a two-year mandate by secondary schools.
 For every 150 students, one representative is elected, although each school gets at least two representatives.
-All students, even those from neighbouring communities, in Years 5 to 10 may vote at the schools in Olpe.
+All students, even those from neighbouring municipalities, in Years 5 to 10 may vote at the schools in Olpe.
 Only students who live in Olpe, however, may stand as candidates.

 The youth parliament sits, usually publicly, at least four times each year.
 If it is so wished, working groups can be formed at sittings for various projects in which even unelected member children and youths may work.